A True Local Tour Guide Who Knows Chiburijima Island Inside and Out

 Ms. Takegawa returned to her hometown 22 years ago.

 “When I was a child, I thought this was ‘a place with nothing’.
-It was quiet, and I often felt lonely, so deep in my heart I always had the thought that I would ‘definitely leave this island’.
-So when I graduated from high school and was able to go to Kyoto, I was overjoyed.
-Being able to go to concerts by my favourite artists, visit amusement parks, watch movies in the cinema, and I also tried a lot of things that I couldn’t do on the island.
-But after a while, I ended up getting used to it.”
+It was quiet, and I often felt lonely, so deep in my heart I always had the thought that I would ‘definitely leave this island’. while, you end up getting used to it.”

-Feeling dissatisfied with her daily life, Ms. Takegawa travelled to Paris, France, a place she had longed to visit.
-She was excited about the new challenges brought by art and language acquisition, and life in a foreign country.
+Feeling dissatisfied with her daily life, Ms. Takegawa traveled to Paris, France, a place she had longed to visit.
+She was excited about the new challenges brought by art and learning the language, as well as life in a foreign country.
 However, following the passing of her mother, she decided to return to her hometown.
-This island, her hometown that she left behind for a long time, was supposed to be a place where she had previously felt “nothingness”.
+This island, her hometown that she left behind for a long time, was supposed to be a place where she had previously felt there was “nothing”.
 Yet, Ms. Takegawa felt a strange sense of relief; just like a ship returning quietly to her home port after a long voyage.
 It was also the first time, after living in the city, that she understood the value of her hometown.

 “There were hardly any tour guides on the island.
-I thought that unless someone took up the position, the charm of the island would not be conveyed, so I became a tour guide.
-At that time, I was the only one, and sometimes I received international visitors in French and English.
+So I thought that unless someone took up the position, the charm of the island would not be conveyed, so I became a tour guide.
+At the time, I was the only one, and sometimes I had to speak to international visitors in French and English.
 Looking back now, I think I did a really good job.”

 Now, David, the French tour guide of the team, is in charge of receiving visitors from overseas.

-“Thanks to David, we now share the role and can conduct tours more efficiently,” Ms. Takegawa smiled.
+“Thanks to David, we now share the role and can conduct tours more efficiently,” says Ms. Takegawa with a smile.

 But Ms. Takegawa is not only focusing on her own work; she also believes it is necessary to train the next generation of tour guides.

 “There are only a few tour guides.
 I want to be able to provide support, so more people can join the field.
-This year the geopark organised a training course, and we are expecting two or three new tour guides to join the field.
-I hope to be able to pass on the charm of the island and important knowledge to the next generation.”
+This year the geopark organized a training course, and we are expecting two or three new tour guides to join the field.
+I hope to be able to pass on the charm of the island and impart knowledge to the next generation.”

 Behind these efforts lies the practical issue of a shortage of torchbearers for the tourism industry.
 Recently, in addition to sightseeing tour guides, marine activities such as SUP (stand-up paddleboarding) and sea kayaking tours have become popular, and there seems to be a shortage of specialists in this field.